Ch4t4r/Nebulo/README.md

 # Community

-[Join the Nebulo community](https://nebulo.app/community) to ask for help or connect with the developer.
+[Join the Nebulo community on Telegram](https://nebulo.app/community) to ask for help or connect with the developer.
 Head over to [the announcements channel](https://nebulo.app/updateChannel) to get updates on upcoming releases and features.<br>

 Or, participate in [the XDA-Developers discussion thread](https://forum.xda-developers.com/t/app-5-0-nebulo-dns-changer-for-doh-dot-against-censorship-open-source-no-root.4156645/).

 # Issues, and feature requests
-Have an feature idea or stumbled upon bugs?
+Have feature ideas or stumbled upon bugs?
 Feel free to create issues [on GitLab](https://git.frostnerd.com/PublicAndroidApps/smokescreen/issues) or [on GitHub](https://github.com/Ch4t4r/Nebulo/issues).

 # Developer contact